-I have read and understan d the Paid Time Off (PTO) Po licy in this Employee Handbook.

-Initials Date

-I also understand that if a is controlling. written contract is inconsiste ent with the Employee Handbook, the written contrac

-If I have questions regardi Department Head or a me • on of this Employee Handbook, I will ask my
+I have read and understand I the time off policies in n this Employee Handbook.
+Initials Date I also understand that if a contract is controlling. written contract is inco onsistent with the Employee Handbook, the writte n If I have questions regardin Department Head or a men oretation of this Employee Handbook, I will ask my / NAME D DATE EMPLOYEE SIGNATURE

-NAME

-DATE

-EMPLOYEE SIGNATURE